 The Dangers of Buying Tickets Over the Internet

-The United States government, like most other governments around the world, heavily regulates how lottery tickets can be bought and sold because the potential for fraud is so high.
-U.S. citizens alone spend billions of dollars on lottery tickets every year, so it's important to be sure that the tickets are valid and that the promised prizes are really awarded.
+The United States government, like most other governments around the world, heavily regulates how lottery tickets can be bought and sold because the risk is so high.
+U.S. citizens alone spend billions of dollars on lottery tickets every year, so it's important to be sure that the tickets are valid and the promised prizes are really awarded.

-Without these protections, we'd have many more cases where tickets are sold but, when the winning numbers come up, the buyer is out of luck because the ticket was forged and the seller simply pocketed the money.
-Or where retailers ensure that they are only selling losing tickets to customers.
+Without these protections, we'd have many more cases where people are buying forged lottery tickets and the seller simply pockets the money, or where retailers ensure that they are only selling losing tickets to customers.

-To counteract these scams, lottery retailers need to be licensed.
-What they need to do to get a license varies by state, but it's common that retailers need to have a criminal background check to get a license to ensure that they haven't been involved in any felonies or illegal gambling schemes, and that they have to post a hefty bond to ensure that their tickets are awarded fairly.
+To prevent these scams, lottery retailers need to be licensed.
+What they need to do to get a license varies by state, but it's common that retailers need to have a criminal background check to ensure that they haven't been involved in any felonies or illegal gambling schemes and have to post a hefty bond to ensure that their tickets are awarded fairly.

-Now, if people can buy lottery tickets online, it opens doors to fly-by-night organizations who can take advantage of customers on a large scale and then disappear overnight when they are caught.
+Buying lottery tickets online opens doors to fly-by-night organizations that take advantage of customers, then disappear when they are close to being caught.

 Because of this high risk to consumers, there are laws in the United States and many other jurisdictions that restrict or prohibit online lottery sales.
-However, that doesn't mean that it's totally illegal or impossible within the United States.
+However, that doesn't mean that it's totally illegal or impossible to buy a lottery ticket online in the United States.

 What Does U.S. Law Say About Buying and Selling Lottery Tickets Online?